-When used in provide/doc, exports id with the contract described by contract just like using provide/contract.
+A provide sub-form that exports id with the contract described by contract just like using contract-out.

-The arg-ids specify the names of arguments, which are not normally written as part of a contract.
+The arg-spec specifies the names of arguments and the default values, which are not normally written as part of a contract.
 They are combined with the contract expression to generate the description of the binding in the documentation via defproc.
 The (arg-id default-expr) pairs specify the names and default values of the optional arguments.
+If the contract supports optional arguments, then the first arg-specs form must be used, otherwise the second must be used.